speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 1. Set the display to flex on the appropriate element
 1. Size the elements so that they expand to fill the available space
-1. Modify the container to have *space around* the various elements
+1. Modify the container to have _space around_ the various elements
-1. Put a small *gap* between the various elements
+1. Put a small _gap_ between the various elements

 ## Lab 12: Putting it all together.
 Part 1: Form HTML

 Now that we know grids forms pretty well, let's add a form all at once.
 Account settings should have the following:

-1. First Name field, required, minimum length 2, alphabetical characters, spaces and dashes only.
+1. **First Name** field: required, minimum length 2, alphabetical characters, spaces and dashes only.
 [The format is a challenge, feel free to come back to it when you get the rest of the form done]
-2. Same for Last Name
+2. Same for **Last Name**
-3. Same for City
+3. Same for **City**
-4. Add a State/Province field as a drop-down of US states and Canadian provinces.
+4. Add a **State/Province** field as a drop-down of US states and Canadian provinces.
 Don't write the drop-down yourself.
 Search on the internet for something like "html us states select list" and copy and paste that.
 Add on Canadian provinces as well.
-5. Postal Code: This could be challenging
+5. **Postal Code**: This could be challenging
-6. Email: Is there a custom field that could be helpful here?
+6. **Email**: Is there a custom field that could be helpful here?
-7. Telephone: Similar?
+7. **Telephone**: Similar?
-8. Account type: Select from one of "Personal", "Corporate" or "Other".
+8. **Account type**: Select from one of "Personal", "Corporate" or "Other".
 Is there a form widget that could help here?
 Select "Personal" by default.

 ### Lab 12: Putting it all together.
 Part 2: Grid Layout

 The Account Settings form has the functionality we need, but does not have any sort of useful or pleasing layout.

 1. Copy our new, better navbar into the account-settings.html page.
 2. Organize the HTML of the form you have chosen so that it will work with a grid.
 Some questions:

 - Does each form element have to be in a div?